Fact or Fiction? Take the Drug Quiz!

 Fiction – Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine.
 Find out more about the #1 drug threat facing America by downloading the Fentanyl Drug Fact Sheet.

-DEA lab testing reveals that five out of every ten fake pills with fentanyl contain a potentially lethal dose.
+DEA lab testing reveals that five out of every ten counterfeit pills with fentanyl contain a potentially lethal dose.

 Image